azamzow/Set-Map-Demo/README.md

 ### Description

 This program demonstrates working with Sets and Maps in java.
-It utilizes a Hast set/map, a Tree set/map, and a Linked set/map.
+It utilizes the following:

+  1) Hast set: extends AbstractSet and implements the Set interface.
+It creates a collection that uses a hash table for storage.
+  2) Hash map: offers 0(1) lookup and insertion.
+If you iterate through the keys, though, the ordering of the keys is essentially arbitrary.
+It is implemented by an array of linked lists.
+  3) Tree set: is basically implementation of a self-balancing binary search tree like Red-Black Tree.
+  4) Tree map: offers O(log N) lookup and insertion.
+Keys are ordered, so if you need to iterate through the keys in sorted order, you can.
+This means that keys must implement the Comparable interface.
+TreeMap is implemented by a Red-Black Tree.
+  5) Linked set: is a linear data structure.
+Unlike arrays, linked set elements are not stored at contiguous location; the elements are linked using pointers.
+  6) Linked map: offers 0(1) lookup and insertion.
+Keys are ordered by their insertion order.
+It is implemented by doubly-linked buckets

 ### To Run